FunFreshNew/Soundcloud-Downloader/README.md

 optional arguments:
 	-h, --help                  show this help message and exit.
   	-o OUTPUT, --output OUTPUT  The name of the file (or folder if a playlist) to output to.
-  	-p, --playlist              Specifies that the URL entered is a Soundcloud playlist.

 URLs entered must be a URL of a playlist or a single song.